ajwadjaved/FocusHacker/README.md

 ## Acknowledgments

-We would like to thank the Chakra UI and React communities for their excellent libraries and resources that have contributed to the development of this project.
+I would like to thank the Chakra UI and React communities for their excellent libraries and resources that have contributed to the development of this project.